broadwayinc/skapi-documentation/realtime/connecting.md

 Before you start sending realtime data, you must create a realtime connection.
 You can create a realtime connection by calling [`connectRealtime()`](/api-reference/realtime/README.md#connectrealtime) method.

-Once the connection is established, users can start receiving realtime data from other users.
+Once the connection is established, you can start receiving realtime data from the [RealtimeCallback](/api-reference/data-types/README.md#realtimecallback).

 ```js
 let RealtimeCallback = (rt) => {